alexbarbosa1989/jboss-eap-quickstart-demo/README.md

 6- Enjoy!

-Openshitf is very flexible with the methods to deploy an application.
+Openshitf has several methods to to deploy an application.
 If want to know more about Openshift deployment methods, you can find more in the next links:

 - https://blog.openshift.com/multiple-deployment-methods-openshift/
 - https://docs.openshift.com/online/using_images/s2i_images/java.html